rcc-uchicago/R-large-scale/handout.md

 ## Part 2: Implementing multithreaded computation in R for analysis of genetic adaptation to climate

-In the first part, we used PCA to study structure in the *A. thaliana* genetic data.
-Now, in the second part, we will study the connection between the genetic data and the climate variables ("phenotypes").
+**Summary:** In the first part, we used PCA to study structure in the *A. thaliana* genetic data.
+In this part of the lesson, we will study the genetic variance of the climate variables ("phenotypes").
+This can be loosely interpreted as an indicator of adaptation to climate;
-Specifically, we will estimate the proportion of variance in each climate variable that can be explained by the available genetic data (abbreviated as "PVE").
-This can be loosely interpreted as an indicator of adaptation to climate; higher PVE estimates indicate greater genetic adaptation.
+higher genetic variance estimates indicates greater genetic adaptation.

-**Exercise 1:** Here we will explore multithreading of matrix operations (implemented in OpenBLAS) for computing the kinship matrix and the weights:
+**Exercise 1:** Here we will interactively explore multithreading of matrix operations (implemented in OpenBLAS) for computing the kinship matrix and the weights:

 + Quit R, enter command `export OPENBLAS_NUM_THREADS=2` in the shell, then re-open R. What happens?
 Why does the computation get slower?

-+ Next, start up a new `sinteractive` session, requesting 8 CPUs with the additional flag `--cpus-per-task=8`.
++ Next, start up a new `sinteractive` session, requesting 8 CPUs with the additional flag `--cpus-per-task`: `sinteractive --partition=broadwl --time=2:00:00 --cpus-per-task=9 --mem=36G`.
+The multicore variant may also require more memory, so we request 36 GB to be safe.
+Then set `export OPENBLAS_NUM_THREADS=1`.

+.
 How does the number of threads used in OpenBLAS affect compute time of the kinship matrix and the weights?

 + What effect does OpenBLAS multithreading have on memory usage?

 Some tips:

 + Use `htop` in a separate session to examine memory usage and multithreading (look at the `CPU%` and `NLWP` columns).
+The `NLWP` is not included by default, and may need to be added.

+# In htop, sort rows by `RES` column by typing "<" then selecting
+  `M_RESIDENT`.

 + For a more convenient way to set the number of OpenBLAS threads without having to restart your R session, use the provided R